-For around-the-home trimming and crosscutting, consider the powerful and precise DEWALT 12-Inch Single Compound Miter Saw.
-It cuts boards up to 8 inches wide and cuts bevels in one direction.
+For around-the-home trimming and crosscutting, consider the powerful and precise DEWALT Miter Saw.
+It cuts boards up to 8 inches wide and cuts bevels in two directions.
 The DEWALT saw also comes with a vertical clamp to hold the board still as you cut, and it features a dust collection bag to help reduce the dust in the air.
 For safety, the saw also features a mechanism that automatically locks the spring arm in the down position unless it’s manually unlocked with a button on the back.

 The Best Miter Saws for the Workshop